 Now you have a short and sweet monologue that is split into beats that have transitions built in between them.
 Write out the text by hand the whole way through.

-Studies show that handwriting boosts retention because it actives more of the brain, connecting fine motor movement with the memory cortex.
+Studies show that handwriting boosts retention by activating more of the brain, connecting fine motor movement with the memory cortex.
 Handwriting is literally muscle-memory for monologue memorization.

 You probably won’t audition while sitting in a chair at a table, so why would you prepare a monologue in that fashion?
 Adding locomotion to your memorization efforts connects the words to movement, which will make your performance more fluid and flexible in the end.